Note: This document is a work in progress. You can help improve it.

 issues repository on GitHub.
 Follow these steps to turn in, and get credit for your homework.

 You should complete at least the tasks given for explorer mode as listed in the assignment before turning it in, as well as before attempting adventure or epic modes.

 NOTE: All the following commands need to be run in your terminal and inside the project directory.
-You will need to
+You need to

 cd into the directory where your project exists.

 Add all our work to git, and commit it:

 git add . git commit -m "Done with explorer mode."